 We excluded co-branded cards, or cards that primarily offer points and rewards for purchases made through specific vendors, like the Hilton Honors American Express Card or the Amazon Business American Express Card.
 We also excluded luxury American Express cards, which may not be available to the general public.

 How to make the most of these cards

 If you’re preparing to apply for a new American Express card, be sure to review all fees and restrictions to see if the card matches your habits and needs.

 For instance, luxury cards often come with hefty annual fees.
-The Platinum Card® from American Express has an annual fee of $550.
-And while this card’s perks are abundant, they only make up for the fee if you’re proactive about using perks like airline fee credits, lounge access, complimentary Wi-Fi, etc.
+The Platinum Card® from American Express has an annual fee of $695.
+And while this card’s perks are abundant, they only make up for the fee if you’re proactive about using perks like airline fee credits or lounge access.